lawmurray/LibBi/README.txt

 * RELEASE=1 builds in release mode.
 * PROFILE=1 builds in profile mode.
 * NDEBUG=1 will disable assertion checking.

+* USE_CPU=1 will use CPU code, otherwise GPU code is used where possible.
+* USE_SSE=1 will use SSE extensions for some host code.
 * USE_DOUBLE=1 will use double precision arithmetic on the GPU, otherwise single precision is used.
-* USE_FAST_MATH=1 will use intrinsic CUDA functions throughout, as long as USE_DOUBLE is not defined (intrinsics are available only for single precision).
+* USE_FAST_MATH=1 will use intrinsic CUDA math functions for device code, as long as USE_DOUBLE is not defined (intrinsics are available only for single precision).
-* USE_TEXTURE=1 will use textures for some variables which may or may not, improve performance.
+* USE_TEXTURE=1 will use textures for some device code, as long as USE_DOUBLE is not defined (textures support single precision only).
-* USE_CPU=1 will use CPU code, otherwise GPU code is used where possible.
-* USE_SSE=1, combined with USE_CPU=1, will use SSE extensions for some CPU replacement code.
 * USE_INTEL=1 uses icpc instead of gcc for compilation.
+* USE_ODE=rk43|dopri5|rk4 sets the numerical integrator to use for ODE
+  integration: low-storage adaptive RK4(3)5[2R+]C, adaptive DOPRI5(4) or classic fourth-order Runge-Kutta, respectively, with the first being the default.

+* X_LEN=val sets the length of the x-dimension.
+* Y_LEN=val sets the length of the y-dimension.
+* Z_LEN=val sets the length of the z-dimension.

 For example, a typical production build of GPU code, in double precision, would use: